 Leah’s task for the summer was to write the software for a laser interferometer being developed by the University’s Laser Physics Lab.
-She worked with Python 2.7 using Anaconda’s Spyder IDE and Python environment.
 The software allows the user to load an image containing the interference pattern generated by the interferometer, calibrate it, apply a noise filter, and specify constants and other information.
 The code then automatically traces the fringes, records their displacement from their initial zero-velocity position, and converts fringe shift to velocity using known constant factors.

 More importantly, this summer experience made her a little better at going with the flow and accepting that sometimes she’s going to be the person in the way or holding up the line.
 “Relatedly, I’ve gained a lot of sympathy for people who are far from home and don’t know the language and how to get around,” Leah adds.

 “To describe what I’ve gotten out of MISTI, the first thing that comes to mind is ‘perspective’,” Leah says.
 “I think my perception of everything from geopolitics to the relationship between individual people and policy has gotten more nuanced, and my sense of what America is in the context of the rest of the world has changed.”

 Leah’s top advice for future MISTI Russia interns

 #1.
 I ordered 10 thousand rubles (about $150) from Bank of America before leaving the U.S. and was very happy I did.

 #2.
 I’m happy I brought: Aleve, melatonin, scissors, tape and power outlet converter.

 #3.
 Buying things like speakers, a small fan, and a small lamp aren’t too expensive, but do it early so you have them the whole time.

 #4.
 Don’t trust your phone to know what time zone it’s in, especially for setting alarms.